Chapter 7: Competing in International Markets

 Demand Conditions

-Within the diamond model, refer to the nature and volume of domestic customers (Figure 7.15 “Demand Conditions”).
+Within the diamond model, demand conditions refer to the nature and volume of domestic customers (Figure 7.15 “Demand Conditions”).
 It is tempting to believe that firms benefit when their domestic customers are perfectly willing to purchase inferior products.
 This would be a faulty belief!
 Instead, firms benefit when their domestic customers have high expectations.

 Japanese consumers are known for insisting on very high levels of quality, aesthetics, and reliability.
 Japanese automakers such as Honda, Toyota, and Nissan reap rewards from this situation.
 These firms have to work hard to satisfy their domestic buyers.
 Living up to lofty quality standards at home prepares these firms to offer high-quality products when competing in international markets.
 In contrast, French car buyers do not stand out as particularly fussy.
 It is probably not a coincidence that French automakers Renault and Peugeot have struggled to gain traction within the global auto industry.